Johnny Arcilla: Early life

+Career

-Tennis career
+Tennis

 Arcilla first won his first men's singles title at the age of 21 at the Philippine Columbian Association Open Tennis Championship in 2001.
 Arcilla would later go on to win the tournament a further nine times between 2006 and 2022.

 He won a bronze medal at the 2001 Southeast Asian Games in Kuala Lumpur, Malaysia.
 He was part of the Philippines team which reached the semi-final stage before losing to Indonesia.

 Arcilla won four medals at the 2003 Afro-Asian Games in Hyderabad, India.
 In the men's singles, he came through from the first round to reach the final but lost in straight sets to Vijay Kannan of India and took home silver.
 In the men's doubles, Arcilla and partner Adelo Abadia lost at the semi-final stage to Mahesh Bhupathi and Rohan Bopanna of India and won a bronze medal.
 Alongside partner Anna-Patricia Santos, he again won bronze in the mixed doubles after losing to Rushmi Chakravarthi and Vishal Uppal of India in the semi-finals.
 In the men's team event, the Philippines lost to India in the semi-finals and Arcilla earned a third bronze medal.

+Pickleball

+As a pickleball player, Arcilla joins the Cebuana Lhuillier Gems for the inaugural season of the Pickle Yard Conference League (PYCL) in 2026.